kavia-common/ai-copilot-web-5313-5323/CONNECTIVITY_REPORT.md

    - Check Network → /api/chat request/response
    - If you see a Gemini model error, it indicates backend model configuration issue, not connectivity.

-Notes on Frontend BASE_URL resolution (src/services/api.js):
+Notes on Frontend BASE_URL resolution (centralized in src/config.js):
 - Priority 1: window.__BACKEND_URL__ (if injected at runtime)
-- Priority 2: process.env.REACT_APP_BACKEND_BASE_URL
-- Priority 3: process.env.REACT_APP_BACKEND_URL (fallback)
+- Priority 2: process.env.REACT_APP_BACKEND_URL
-- Fallback: deployment default used in code
+- Fallback: default used in code: https://vscode-internal-13559-beta.beta01.cloud.kavia.ai:3001

 Backend Follow-up (to fix chat endpoint):
 - Set a valid GEMINI_API_KEY in backend